SaraLoudagh/SchoolManagementSystem/README.md

 `registerCourse(String courseId, String studentId)` is used to register a student to a course

 The Student class is used to create new students

 The Teacher class is used to create new classes

 The Course class is used to create new courses

 The Department class is used to create new departments

-Here is class diagram to explain the code:
+Here is the class diagram to explain the code:
 <img width="816" alt="image" src="https://github.com/SaraLoudagh/SchoolManagementSystem/assets/150824189/87687f03-58fe-465a-a2ca-905c24162886">